Electrostatics/mmcif_pdbx/README.md

 ## Versions

 Versions 0.* maintain API compatibility with the original code.
-Subsequent version break that compatibility, primarily by renaming methods in compliance with PEP8.
+Subsequent versions break that compatibility, primarily by renaming methods in compliance with PEP8.

 ## Installing this software